arangodb/docs-hugo/CIRCLECI.md

 The `generate-scheduled` workflow is automatically triggered every Thursday.
 It is configured in the CircleCI web interface at **Project Settings** > **Triggers**.

-This workflow uses predefined arguments and generates the following:
+This workflow uses predefined arguments and generates the data files of the following:
 - metrics
 - startup options
 - error codes